The Reid Prize

 This prize will be awarded biennially to the book that has best advanced the understanding of Asia in the last four years.
 This may include fiction, non-fiction, academic books and translations into English of major works originally authored by Asian writers.
 Eligible authors/ translators must be based in Australia or New Zealand, or Australian/New Zealand citizens currently residing in Asia.

-This prize was generously endowed by Tony and Helen Reid (read more about Tony and Helen here).
+This prize is generously endowed by Tony and Helen Reid (read more about Tony and Helen here).

 Tony and Helen Reid at the AAS in 2010.